 - 1 Have students focus on the different elements of the text to identify its type.
-Draw their attention to the icons, the greeting, the sender, and the time. - focus on the information in it.
+Draw their attention to the icons, the greeting, the sender, and the time. - 2 •04.07 Point to the chart and focus on the information in it.
 Check that students understand they need to complete the first column with family words and the second one with the names of the people in Bruno's family.
 Have students highlight the relevant information in the email as they read and listen to it.
 Students then complete the chart.
 When they finish, they write the correct names above the photos in the email in Exercise 1.
 Check answers with the class.